pdfclown/pdfclown-common/docs/coding.md

     - **containing public testing harness functionality**: `mainCodePackage '.test' ('.' subPackage)*`

-      Public testing harness functionality is every piece of code (utilities, models, shared mocks, etc.) which is intended for reuse outside the current testing suite, exported in a test-jar artifact.
+      Public testing harness functionality is every piece of code (utilities, models, shared mocks, ...) which is intended for reuse outside the current testing suite, exported in a test-jar artifact.

       Example:
       <pre>